Burkina Faso's coup leader has defied an ultimatum to step down, saying his forces will retaliate if attacked.

 Gen Diendere says he will step aside once regional leaders endorse a peace plan, including an amnesty for coup plotters.

-He has released the interim president and the prime minister,
+He has released the interim president and the prime minister, following talks brokered by mediators.

 France's ambassador to Burkina Faso, Gilles Thibault, tweeted that interim President Michel Kafando, who was arrested last Wednesday, was now at the ambassador's residence.